Yug-More/Stock-Market-CS171/README.md

 I kept the modeling process simple and focused on understanding rather than complexity.
 My goal here is to learn how different models behave on financial time-series data.

 ### 1. Data Preprocessing (Notebook 1)
+* **Initially:** I was working with the dataset that I obtained from `Kaggle`.
+However, upon tabulating the dataset I learned that it only had 15 months of data which is a big limitation especially since I wanted to develop an efficient model.
+Thus I conducted more research and obtained data from `yfinance`.
 * **Dataset:** 25 years of daily NASDAQ-100 data (2000–2024), downloaded via `yfinance`.
 * **Engineered Features:**
     * `log_return`